Nouman404/ReconRanger/README.md

 ### Default

-You can use the `--default` or `-d` flag to run the script with default options.
+You can use the `--default` or `-D` flag to run the script with default options.
 The default options are the following:
 - Path of the project (`-p` or `--path`): `./`
 - Project name (`-n` or `--name`): `test_project`
 - Nmap output folder (`-s` or `--scan-dir`): `[PROJECT_FOLDER]/Nmap_Scans`